kstenerud/concise-encoding/cte-specification.md

 Other Types
 -----------

-### Empty
+### Nil

 Denotes the absence of data.
-Some languages implement this as the "null" value. you may also use its alias `e`.
+Some languages implement this as the `null` value.

-Use `empty` with care, as some languages have restrictions on how it may be used in data structures.
+Use nil judiciously and sparingly, as some languages have restrictions on how it may be used in data structures.

 Example:

-    empty
-    e
+    nil